DeirdreHegarty/Style-Transfer-Project/MachineLearningProp.md

 ### STATEMENT

-*We will keep all our source code in git and commit and push often and arrange for Barack to have access to the repository.*
+*We will keep all our source code in git and commit and push often and arrange for Barak to have access to the repository.*

 ---